-One of the research findings of the CPA Evolution initiative, however, was that the profession is becoming more specialized.
+The AICPA likewise has constructed the CPA Exam to match the profession's trend towards specialization.
 It is more common for firms to search for CPAs who have a talent and skillset in a particular area of business.
-In order to earn a CPA license, each candidate must pass the following three core sections:
+To reflect this need, candidates must pass three Core sections of the CPA Exam:

 - Financial Auditing and Reporting (FAR)